Jeetendra-G-Vasisht/Predictive-Maintenance-in-Manufacturing-Sector/README.md

 3. Complexity: Ease of deployment & interpretability
 4. Robustness: Ability to handle noisy/missing data

+Based on above Criterion the best choosen Algorithm is XGBoost which is used in the main file - predictive_maintenance.ipynb.

 This repository contains several Jupyter notebooks, dataset and requirements file implementing different machine learning models for predictive maintenance: